 Household snack and cereal brand Kellogg’s also uses JIT inventory, with manufacturing plants located all over the world.
 The Kellogg Planning System (KPS) divided the supply chain into three distinct sectors and then optimized each.
 It involves weekly and monthly check-ins, which frequently lead to millions of dollars in savings due to production cycle optimizations.

-Starting a retail business in 2022 involves a lot of decision-making—and one of those decisions is how to manage your inventory.
-The JIT inventory method is great for creating lean, agile operations that can respond to unexpected spikes and dips in demand.
-But it also has its challenges.
+Starting a retail business involves a lot of decision-making and strategizing, and figuring out how to manage your inventory can be a make-or-break factor.
+The JIT inventory method is great for creating lean, agile operations that can respond to unexpected spikes and dips in demand, but it also has its challenges.
 It’s all a matter of analyzing your unique business needs to determine the best way to track your inventory.